VMBlakelock/Github_Profile/README.md

 - I’m currently working as a Project Manager alongside working through the Code Institute Full Stack Web Development course.
 - On completion of the course I hope to gain work in software development.
 - Currently loving all aspects of the course - not sure which route I will head down yet.
-- My personal projects for code institute modules are live on Github, - link below  - feel free to take a look
+- My personal projects for code institute modules are live and are deployed on Github and Heroku - links below  - feel free to take a look
 - I do however, intend to grow my portfolio by adding more personal projects after completing the course.

 #### **Small Note: Some of the links are not all active yet! - hang fire - im busy studying for a fantastic future!**